zds97/mongodb-generator-avenger-reviews/readme.md

 This simple script will generate mock product reviews for testing purposes.

-## Installation
-From the folder in which you cloned this repository run the following:
+Run the commands from the folder in which you cloned this repository run the following:

 ### Setup the environment and get prerequisites
 ```bash